1 Bg 4-1972: Transcendental Knowledge

 > attachment, from the fearfulness of one's individual

-> spiritual personality, and from the frustrations that
+> spiritual personality, and from the frustrations resulting

-> result in void philosophy.
+> from void philosophy.
 Then one can ultimately attain

 > to the abode of the Supreme Lord.